1972 NFL season: Colts and Rams exchange owners

 On July 13, Robert Irsay and Willard Keland bought the Los Angeles Rams from the estate of Dan Reeves and transferred ownership to Carroll Rosenbloom, in exchange for ownership of the Baltimore Colts.

 Draft

 The 1972 NFL draft was held from February 1 to 2, 1972, at New York City's Essex House.
 With the first pick, the Buffalo Bills selected defensive end Walt Patulski from the University of Notre Dame.

 New officials

-Referee Jack Vest, the referee for Super Bowl II, the 1969 AFL championship game and 1971 AFC championship game, was killed in a June motorcycle accident.
+Referee Jack Vest, the referee for Super Bowl II, the 1969 AFL championship game and 1971 AFC championship game, was killed in a June motorcycle accident in South Carolina at age 46.
 Chuck Heberling was promoted from line judge to fill the vacancy and kept Vest's crew intact.
 Heberling's line judge vacancy was filled by Red Cashion, who was promoted to referee in 1976 and worked in the league through 1996, earning assignment to Super Bowl XX and Super Bowl XXX.